suvasishm/speechapi-response-parser/README.md

 Usage of this tool is very nominal.
 It is here to quickly walk you through Google Speech API.

-### Pre-requisite
+## Pre-requisite

 1. Google Speech API:

-    This is just for quick reference on how to use Google Speech API - trigger a request and get response.
+    Following few sections briefs on how to use Google Speech API - trigger a request and get response.
     For details follow Google's documentation.
-At a glance you may follow next few sections.

 2. Java 1.8

 3. Maven

-#### Set up Google Cloud Account & follow steps to use Speech API
+### Set up Google Cloud Account & follow steps to use Speech API
 1. https://cloud.google.com/

    Create an account using your Gmail and setup payment.